Description

 Visit downtown area, passing by the financial and business centre and by other attractions such as the Candelaria Church, Saint Sebastian Cathedral, Lapa Arches, Municipal Theatre, National Library, Fine Arts Museum, and by the Sambadrome, site of Rio’s famous Carnival parade.

-Day 15 – Friday Rio de Janeiro (B)
+Day 15 – Saturday Rio de Janeiro Departure (B)

 Transfer to the airport for your international flight back home.